Pakistanis remit record $310 million in June RDA deposits

 $233 million in Naya Pakistan Certificates were also sent through Roshan Digital Accounts in the same period.

-Pakistan received record foreign exchange inflows through Roshan Digital Accounts in June as overseas Pakistanis repose trust in the programme's deposit and saving products.
+Pakistan received record foreign exchange inflows through Roshan Digital Accounts in June as overseas Pakistanis reposed trust in the programme's deposit and saving products.

 According to official data released by the central bank, overseas Pakistanis remitted a record $310 million in monthly deposits and $233 million in Naya Pakistan Certificates (NPCs) through Roshan Digital Accounts in June.